 "Speed Bumps on the Road to China's Modernization": March 20, 2013

 An informed electorate needs to understand foreign affairs as well as domestic.
 This one should be fascinating and informative.
 Dr. James Rae has recently returned from a fullbright year plus in China.
 He will describe the social transformations he has witnessed over his 12 years of visiting China.
 He will emphasize how the role of the family, the nature of the educational system, and the business environment impact the political culture and economic system.
 Powerpoint here.

-"The Jeff Lustig Symposium", Thur, May 2, 2013, 5:30-8:30, Sacramento State Alumni Center
+"The Jeff Lustig Symposium": May 2, 2013

 The Sacramento State Government Department and the Center for California Studies will host a Jeff Lustig Symposium to honor our colleague who passed away in June 2012.
 Short talks by distinguished speakers will address the themes of Jeff’s work, focusing on California political ideas, history, and culture.
 There will also be a reception with drinks and appetizers.
 The event will be free and open to the public.